© Alison Slattery

-Plateau Mont-Royal’s pleasing pâtisseries
+Plateau-Mont-Royal’s pleasing pâtisseries

-Another contender in the croissant debate is Pâtisserie Au Kouign Amann on Mont-Royal Avenue East.
-The almond croissant there is great but people flock to this tiny spot specifically for a slice of their famous kouign amann, an addictive layered butter and sugar cake from Brittany.
+Another contender in the croissant debate is Au Kouign-Amann on Mont-Royal Avenue East.
+The almond croissant there is great but people flock to this tiny spot specifically for a slice of its famous kouign amann, an addictive layered butter and sugar cake from Brittany.
 Le Toledo’s display of beautiful pastries, including seasonal fruity ones, is irresistible.
 It also makes great breads and its exquisite flan has garnered a delicious reputation among pastry lovers.
-Mamie Clafoutis on Saint-Denis is also another great spot for croissants, breads and baked pastries like the near perfect cannelés or the nutty pistachio and almond pavé with cherries.
-The plateau also has its share of cupcake stores.
+Mamie Clafoutis on Saint-Denis Street is also another great spot for croissants, breads and baked pastries like the near perfect cannelés or the nutty pistachio and almond pavé with cherries.
+The Plateau also has its share of cupcake stores.
 Saint Louis Café is a cute and colourful café in the heart of the Plateau where you will find some of the best croissants and flaky pastries in town.

-If it’s macarons you’re looking for, no need to look further than Boutique Point G, the definite winner when it comes to this delicate confection that has been all the rage for the past few years.
+If it’s macarons you’re looking for, no need to look further than POINT G, the definite winner when it comes to this delicate confection that doesn’t seem to go out of style.
 Classic flavours like chocolate and lemon share the beautiful store with seasonal sensations such as violet and honey and a Valentine’s Day cherry confit made with local cherries.

 Located on a stretch of Laurier Avenue East that is becoming more and more trendy, Pâtisserie Rhubarbe is a local favourite.
 The desserts here are elegant, dainty and although based on French classics, always created with a slight twist that makes them extra special.
 The tarte au citron is especially delicious, so are the éclairs that are adapted to each season.

 La dolce vità

-The Little Italy neighbourhood of Montréal has its share of traditional Italian pastry shops like Alati Caserta, where the ricotta-filled cannoli have become famous across the island.
-They are filled just as you order them to prevent them from going soggy and are just perfect to eat in the little park across the street with a strong Italian espresso from one of the many caffès around.
+The Little Italy neighbourhood of Montréal has its share of traditional Italian pastry shops like Pasticceria Alati-Caserta, where the ricotta-filled cannoli have become famous across the island.
+They are filled just as you order them to prevent them from going soggy and are just perfect to eat in the little park across the street with a strong Italian espresso from one of the many cafés around.
 Other pastry shops are also present in this neighbourhood, some with an Italian influence like La Cornetteria and its flaky cornetti (Italian-style croissants) or cronetti (their version of the cronut) and some with a more rustic and traditional feel, like the adorable Mlles Gâteaux, located in the heart of Villeray, just a few blocks north of Little Italy and serving excellent desserts like a decadent carrot cake with pineapple and carrot confit.

-Buttery goodness in Outremont
+Buttery delights in Outremont

-Outremont is well known for its many leafy parks, its mansions and its many restaurants along Van Horne and Bernard streets.
+Outremont is well known for its many leafy parks, its mansions and its many restaurants along Van Horne and Bernard Streets.
 It’s also known for the excellent breads and baked goods found at Mamie Clafoutis, famous for its nut and blue cheese baguette or its Mamie Choc, a decadent mile-high chocolate cake.
-Just a few doors down, take a bite of Le Paltoquet’s buttery croissant, which have been declared the best in the city by some.
-If you are looking for something more traditional, Jewish Boulangerie Cheskies has been celebrating the neighbourhood’s cultural heritage with its excellent chocolate babka and rugelach.
+Just a few doors down, take a bite of Le Paltoquet: Pâtisserie’s buttery croissant, which have been declared the best in the city by some.
+If you're looking for something more traditional, Jewish Boulangerie Cheskies has been celebrating the neighbourhood’s cultural heritage with its excellent chocolate babka and rugelach.
 Also on the traditional side, Afroditi Bakery 1971 is a family-run bakery and pastry shop that’s been serving Greek (and French-style) specialties since 1971.
 If you have food allergies and are always on the lookout for a dairy, peanut, gluten, egg, lactose or any-allergen-free dessert, you're in luck with Pâtisserie Petit Lapin, the cutest pastry shop in Outremont.